HugoGranstrom/nimiSlides/README.md

 - `useScrollWheel()`, this enables stepping forward in the presentation using the scroll-wheel.
 - `showSlideNumber()`, this enables the current slide number being shown in the corner.
 - `footer(text: string, fontSize=16, opacity=0.6, rawHtml=false)`, this will create a footer at the bottom of every slide.
 By default the text is treated as markdown, but if `rawHtml=true` it will inline the text as raw HTML.
+- `cornerImage(image: string, corner: Corner, size: int = 100)` allows you to place an image in the corners: `UpperLeft, UpperRight, LowerLeft, LowerRight`.

 # Roadmap 🗺
 - [X] Make available `fragments` (https://revealjs.com/fragments/)